 Ease of Packing

 Several testers independently commented that this design made it easier to search through, particularly at the ends where smaller items may have worked their way deeper into the bag.
-While we thought this design worked super well for the smaller volume of this duffel, we'd prefer the larger "D" shaped opening for larger models.
+While this design worked well for the smaller volume of this duffel, we'd prefer the more substantial "D" shaped opening for larger models.

 The Lightweight Black Hole also features a small zippered pocket on one side to help give its user a few options to stay organized.
-This pocket isn't the traditional "flat" pocket that is seen on the sides of most other and in fact is sewn into a rectangle, and it's free hanging, meaning more items fit inside of it and it's easier to find things and harder to lose things.
-This pocket doubles as a stuff-sack or stuff pocket to compress the bag for storage.
-It also minimizes the amount of space it takes up if you're packing it as a secondary bad, which is then placed inside a larger piece of luggage.
+This pocket isn't the traditional "flat" pocket that is seen on the sides of most other and is sewn into a rectangle and is free hanging, meaning more items fit inside and it's easier to find things (and harder to lose items).
+This pocket doubles as a stuff sack to compress the bag for storage.
+It also minimizes the amount of space it takes up if you're packing it as a secondary bag, which is then placed inside a larger piece of luggage.

 Despite what (at least on paper) appears to be a pretty significant difference in the thickness of the fabrics, in our experience, we were impressed by how well this model held up.
 It's certainly not as burly as most of the other models in this review, but it isn't frail and is beefy enough for its volume.
 For the most adventurous travelers, it will withstand countless adventures.

-This model lives up to its name as the "Lightweight Black Hole" and weighs only 1 lb 2 oz, which is by far the lightest model in our review.
+This model lives up to its name as the "Lightweight Black Hole" and weighs only 1 lb 2 oz, which is the lightest model in our review.

 It has a very minimalist focus, as it is lightweight and packable.
 It's worth noting that when we say this model is the lightest in our fleet, it is also the smallest volume.
 With that said, it would still very likely be the lightest model if it was built in a 90 liter.
 For example, the 45-liter Lightweight Black Hole weighs 1 lbs 2 oz, while the 50-liter The North Face Base Camp weighs 2 lbs 12 oz, and the standard 45-liter Patagonia Black Hole weighs 1 lb 11 ounces.